DanielScholzde/FileIndexerAndBackup/README.md

 ## FileIndexerAndBackup

-#### Index and manage files, create backups like Time Machine, find duplicate files and much more
+#### Index and manage files, create backups like Time Machine, sync files, find duplicate files and much more

 The goal of this program is to index files (incl. hash and metadata) on different drives and to store this information within one or different database files.